SarvarKh/ofn-wiki/Angular-and-OFN.md

       product.variants = (Variants.register variant for variant in product.variants)
     product.master = Variants.register product.master if product.master
 ```
-Registers each every Variant with the Variants service, which is a clever little singleton that will either create new Variants or return existing Variants: enforcing uniqueness.
+Registers every variant with the Variants service; either creating or returning an existing variant.

 ```coffeescript
 registerVariantsWithCart: ->